 Great models of leadership often have a framework that anchors their approach to security.
 For many in this industry that framework is Enterprise Security Risk Management (ESRM).
 To Aiken, ESRM makes sense.
 "Because true success in this industry only comes when you approach every situation with a critical eye, cast over the entire problem", he said.
 "Holistic risk management teaches the discipline to do this.
 Nothing happens in complete isolation.
 We view ESRM as one important aspect of overall Enterprise Risk Management (ERM), which is for us, anything that has the potential to impact business operations.
 Incidents that do impact operations happen, and you have to plan for how you’re going to modify your business to ensure that you meet your goals."

-Aiken will be delivering a key note entitled The Culture of Security.
+Aiken delivered a key note entitled The Culture of Security.
 He will be exploring how and why we need to engage the culture to create a powerful force multiplier for security and the organization.

 "Security has to compete with the other components of the business for scarce resources, and it is necessary to be seen as a business enabler, rather than a distant outsider" said Aiken.
 "Aligning yourself with the corporate culture allows you to do just that, in ways that help those same business components truly understand the value proposition of security."